What Is Protein Food and Why Is It Important?

 It refers to any food that is rich in protein, a macronutrient needed for building muscle, repairing tissue, and supporting overall health.

 Whether you’re trying to build strength, lose weight, or maintain a balanced diet, including protein-rich options is key.
 This article will explore what protein food is, why it’s important, and highlight some of the healthiest options available.
+A great way to learn about protein is to check out this guide on high-protein diet – everything you need to know

 Understanding Protein and Its Role